RK0429/kupicelib/README.md

 # README <!-- omit in toc -->
 _current version: 1.4.1_

-*spicelib* is a toolchain of python utilities design to interact with spice simulators, as for example:
+*kupicelib* is a toolchain of python utilities design to interact with spice simulators, as for example:

 * LTspice
 * Ngspice